-To celebrate this new business deal both airlines are holding a Gala Dinner, which I was invited to as their personal guest.
-I know!
-Excitement.
+To celebrate this new business deal both airlines are holding a Gala Dinner, which I was invited to.
+Excitement!

-I want to.
+BUT, I can’t go.
 I’d love to, but it’s in Sydney, I’m in Melbourne.

-My question is; would it be wrong to promote an airline on an eco travel blog?
+- Would it be wrong to feature a story on the new partnership on an eco travel blog?

-Last month, at the Australian Festival of Travel Writing, during one of the debates on the ethics of travelling today, a panel of seasoned travel writers were asked by a member of the audience whether they thought it was right to travel by plane, and if they did anything environmentally-wise to compensate for their flights.
+At the Australian Festival of Travel Writing recently, there was a debate on the ethics of travelling today.
+A panel of seasoned travel writers were asked by a member of the audience whether they thought it was right to travel by plane, and if they did anything environmentally-wise to compensate for their flights.

-And for the first time, because I now live in Australia, I realised I have absolutely no guilt about travelling by plane.
+And for the first time, because I now live in Australia, I realise I have absolutely no guilt about travelling by plane.
 I used to, but not now.

 I’m originally from Europe and still have family and friends there, so of course I’m going to fly.
 I need to.
 And until I trust carbon offsetting schemes – which I don’t – I will do my bit for the environment as I always do, in ways that I know will matter… every single day.
 Not just for one flight.